 The Macalester Department of Classics is one of the most active Classics departments in the nation among leading liberal arts colleges.
 The department teaches courses in Arabic, Greek, Hebrew and Latin as well as many courses pertaining to Mediterranean and Middle Eastern cultures and civilizations.

 There are three tracks through the Classics major: Classical Civilization, Classical Archaeology, and Classical Languages.
-The department specializes in the history, cultures, politics and religions of the ancient Greek, Roman, and Middle Eastern worlds.
+The department specializes in the history, cultures, politics and religions of ancient Mediterranean and Middle Eastern worlds.
 Students engage the diverse worlds of antiquity through a variety of media, including ancient texts, texts in translation, art, architecture, iconography, and material culture, and through the disciplinary approaches of literature, history and archaeology.

 All four languages offered by the Classics department (Arabic, Greek, Hebrew and Latin) fulfill the College’s language requirement.
 To fulfill this requirement in any of the classical languages, students must successfully complete the equivalent of four (4) semesters of college level study in a single language.
 For those with some experience in these languages, placement into a language level is done through an interview with a department faculty member during orientation or the first week of class.
 Specific guidelines for students with experience in Latin are found below.

 Guidelines for Latin Placement

 Rather than administer a placement exam, the Macalester Classics department prefers to place students into our Latin program on the basis of either the number of years they have studied Latin previously, or their performances on an Advanced Placement Latin exam.
 The guidelines for these are listed below.
 If there are further questions, please contact Professor Severy-Hoven at 651-696-6721 or email@example.com.